-Edward McGee, 39, is the Chief Financial Officer of the Sponsor, having served as Vice President, Finance and Controller of the Sponsor since June 2019.
+Edward McGee, 39, is the Chief Financial Officer of the Sponsor since January 2022.
+Before serving in such role, Mr. McGee was Vice President, Finance and Controller of the Sponsor since June 2019.
 Prior to taking on his role at the Sponsor, Mr. McGee served as a Vice President, Accounting Policy at Goldman, Sachs & Co. providing coverage to their SEC Financial Reporting team facilitating the preparation and review of their financial statements and provided U.S. GAAP interpretation, application and policy development while servicing their Special Situations Group, Merchant Banking Division and Urban Investments Group from 2014 to 2019.
 From 2011 to 2014, Mr. McGee was an auditor at Ernst & Young providing assurance services to publicly listed companies.
 Mr. McGee earned his Bachelor of Science degree in accounting from the John H. Sykes College of Business at the University of Tampa and graduated with honors while earning his Master of Accountancy in Financial Accounting from the Rutgers Business School at the State University of New Jersey.
 Mr. McGee is a Certified Public Accountant licensed in the state of New York.